 - upgrading the facilities

-The museum’s interior spaces will be redesigned and reconfigured.
-The project announced thus involves a transformation, not an expansion.
-The work is currently planned to begin by fall 2018 and be carried out over a period of two years.
-Prior to that, the Musée will consult with Quartier des Spectacles stakeholders and will hold an architectural competition.
-While the work is going on, the museum will operate at reduced capacity, with full reopening scheduled for fall 2020.
+As part of its renewal project, the museum’s interior spaces will be redesigned and reconfigured.
+Work is currently scheduled to begin by fall 2018 and will span a period of two years.
+Prior to that, the MAC will consult with Quartier des Spectacles stakeholders and hold an architectural design competition.
+The museum will operate at reduced capacity during the work, with a full reopening scheduled for fall 2020.

-The Fondation du Musée will launch a major fundraising campaign with a target of $7 million in order to help finance the project.
-It is already possible to make a donation.
+The MAC’s Foundation will launch a major fundraising campaign with a target of $7 million to help finance the project.
+However, it is already possible to make a donation.

 The Musée d’art contemporain de Montréal is entering a pivotal stage in its development.

-With a view to the future environment in which it will operate, the Musée has set seven strategic priorities, each of them based on a series of pertinent objectives and specific actions:
+With a view to adapting to the major forces shaping its environment, the MAC has set seven strategic priorities, each based on a series of related objectives and specific actions:

-- Communicate, welcome, entertain, build a loyal public.
+- Communicate, welcome, entertain and build visitor loyalty

 We are proud of the work accomplished thus far.
-We are ending the 2015-2016 year with attendance of nearly 400,000 visitors, which represents a 51% increase over the previous year, which was itself up nearly 19%.
+Attendance for the year 2015–2016 was nearly 400,000 visitors, a 51% increase over the previous year, which was itself up nearly 19%.

 We anticipate an additional 50% increase in attendance when the museum reopens in 2020.
-We are therefore looking ahead to the future, to this new, evolving Musée, with a great deal of resolve and optimism.
+It is thus with a sense of great determination that we are looking ahead to the future of our new, evolving museum.

-In 1992, the Musée relocated from Cité du Havre to Place des Arts.
-This move enabled it to work toward fulfilling its mission of democratizing contemporary art.
-Annual attendance doubled (from 50,000 admissions in 1983 to 110,000 in 1992) and has risen steadily since then, to nearly 400,000 visitors in 2016.
+In 1992, the MAC relocated from the Cité du Havre to Place des Arts.
+This move enabled it to work toward fulfilling its mission of making contemporary art more accessible.
+Annual attendance doubled (from 50,000 admissions in 1983 to 110,000 in 1992) and has risen steadily since then, reaching nearly 400,000 visitors in 2016.

 A unique collection

-The Collection of the Musée d’art contemporain de Montréal comprised some 3,600 artworks by Québec, Canadian and international artists in 1992.
-That same year, the Lavalin Collection was added to the museum’s holdings, bringing the Collection to more than 4,800 works.
-Since then, the Musée Collection has grown every year thanks to its donors and the efforts of its Board of Trustees, its Foundation and its volunteers who take part in fundraising activities.
+The collection of the Musée d’art contemporain de Montréal comprised some 3,600 artworks by Québec, Canadian and international artists in 1992.
+That same year, the Lavalin collection was added to the museum’s holdings, bringing the collection to more than 4,800 works.
+Since then, the MAC’s collection has grown every year thanks to its donors and the efforts of its Board of Trustees, its Foundation and its volunteers who take part in fundraising activities.

-The Musée has become a major Québec and Canadian institution, with a Collection that today totals nearly 8,000 works.
+The MAC has become a major Québec and Canadian institution, with a collection that today totals nearly 8,000 works.

 An exceptional site

 Locating the museum on the Place des Arts site in 1992 proved to be a visionary, decisive choice.
-The Musée’s current site places it on the path taken daily by tens of thousands of Montrealers and visitors to Place des Arts and the surrounding buildings.
-People move through the underground passageway linking the Musée to Place-des-Arts metro station nearly six million times in total annually.
+The MAC’s current site places it on the path taken daily by tens of thousands of Montrealers and visitors to Place des Arts and the surrounding buildings.
+Each year, approximately six million trips are made through the underground passageway linking the MAC to Place-des-Arts metro station.

-In 2002, the idea of an entertainment district, the Quartier des Spectacles, rallied support from the great majority of participants in the Sommet de Montréal.
-A few years later, the Place des Arts esplanade saw more than 3.3 million festival-goers and, in 2009, a new Place des Festivals was inaugurated immediately to the west of the Musée.
+In 2002, the idea of an entertainment district, called the Quartier des Spectacles, rallied support from the great majority of participants in the Sommet de Montréal.
+A few years later, the Place des Arts esplanade welcomed more than 3.3 million festival-goers and, in 2009, a new Place des Festivals was inaugurated immediately to the west of the museum.
 Today, nearly eight million people visit the Quartier des Spectacles every year.
-This urbanistic and architectural redefinition of the neighbourhood positions the museum at the heart of the city’s cultural life, between Place des Arts and Place des Festivals.
-However, the Musée has not been able to take advantage of the throngs that flock to the Quartier des Spectacles.
+This urban and architectural redefinition of the neighbourhood positions the museum at the heart of the city’s cultural life, between Place des Arts and Place des Festivals.
+However, the MAC has not been able to take full advantage of the throngs that flock to the Quartier des Spectacles.

-The fact is, the Musée’s access routes were built in 1992, in an entirely different context, and they no longer fit in with its exterior surroundings, which have undergone massive change.
-One example we could cite is the location of the main entrance, which is set back from street, on the Place des Arts esplanade.
-The transformation of Jeanne-Mance from a general thoroughfare into an expansive pedestrian space (Place des Festivals), bustling with life day and night, should have given the Musée outstanding visibility, since it runs all along Place des Festivals, from Rue Sainte-Catherine to Boulevard de Maisonneuve.
-Unfortunately, though, there is no opening providing a way into the museum from the Place, and this deprives it of valuable visibility, as well as an opening onto the vibrant activity of the neighbourhood.
+This is because the museum’s access routes were built in 1992, in an entirely different context, and they no longer fit in with its exterior surroundings, which have undergone massive change.
+One example is the location of the main entrance, which is set back from the street, on the Place des Arts esplanade.
+The transformation of Jeanne-Mance from a general thoroughfare into an expansive pedestrian space (Place des Festivals), bustling with life day and night, should have given the MAC outstanding visibility, since it runs along the entire length of Place des Festivals, from Sainte-Catherine Street to De Maisonneuve Boulevard.
+Unfortunately, though, there is no opening providing a way into the museum from the Place des Festival, and this deprives it of valuable visibility as well as of a window onto the vibrant activity of the neighbourhood.

-Without doubt, the MAC enjoys the most extraordinary location of any museum in Montréal today, but it cannot take full advantage of it because of the design of the building and its access points, which are located inside and on the Place des Arts esplanade.
-This configuration, understandable in 1992, now represents a barrier holding back the museum’s development.
+Without a doubt, the MAC enjoys the most extraordinary location of any museum in Montréal today, but it cannot take full advantage of it because of the design of the building and its access points, which are located inside and on the Place des Arts Esplanade.
+This configuration, while understandable in 1992, now represents an impediment to the museum’s development.

-Transforming the museum’s relationship with the city by opening it up onto the intersection of Sainte-Catherine and Jeanne-Mance streets, onto Place des Festivals, and by emphasizing, through transparency, the link with Espace Georges-Émile-Lapalme (the space through which visitors access the Musée from inside Place des Arts), appears to be an essential condition for realizing its full potential.
+Transforming the museum’s relationship with the city by opening it up onto the intersection of Sainte-Catherine and Jeanne-Mance streets and onto Place des Festivals, and by emphasizing the link with Espace Georges-Émile-Lapalme (the space through which visitors access the MAC from inside Place des Arts), appears to be an essential condition for realizing its full potential.